 Toyota originally defined the seven common forms of waste but later Taiichi Ohno agreed that other types of waste also exist.
 Then the new form of waste comes into the picture i.e. Unutilized talent.
 This added to the list of 8 waste in Lean manufacturing.

-This type of waste occurs when there is separation in management and employee roles.
+This type of waste occurs when there is a separation in management and employee roles.
 Management has all the authority to make decisions but when they have not considered the suggestions or improvement feedback from the working staff then that becomes a waste of ideas and their talent.

 Talent can be wasted when a process doesn’t make the most use of the labor or staff available.
 Hiring the wrong person, putting staff in the wrong position, or ignoring a staff member’s growth potential could all be instances of waste of unused talent.